 Driving under the influence of alcohol or drugs is strictly forbidden in California.
-In order to control this activity, the state has set several limits for driver blood alcohol content (BAC).
-These limits include:
+The state has set several limits for driver blood alcohol content (BAC) to control this activity.
+These limits include the following:

 - 0.01% for Drivers Under 21

 - 0.08% for Noncommercial Drivers Over 21